YeTianMRI/ISMRM-2019-reproducible/README.md

 # ISMRM-2019-reproducible

-This repository contains the submission of ISMRM Reproducible Study Research 2019 from Ye Tian, The University of Utah.
+This repository contains the submission of ISMRM Reproducible Research Study Group 2019 challange from Ye Tian, The University of Utah.

 Contact: Ye Tian
 phye1988@gmail.com